 At the largest Massachusetts bat hibernation site in an abandoned mine in Chester, there were about 10,000 little brown bats in early winter 2007/08.
 By the end of winter 2008/09, nearly every bat had been killed by WNS and only 14 individual bats remained.
 The population at this mine has since risen to about 30 individuals.
 This indicated there has been some level of recovery from WNS, but this will be a very slow recovery and will include bats that have some level of natural immunity.

 WNS continues to spread rapidly and has caused a catastrophic mortality of bats that spend the winter in caves and mines.
 By 2009, nearly half a million bats had died from WNS in the northeastern states from Vermont south to Virginia.
 By 2013, over 2 million bats had died at sites from eastern Canada, south to Alabama, and west to Oklahoma.
-As of 2017, WNS has been confirmed in 31 states and 5 Canadian provinces, and the disease is estimated to have killed over 6 million bats.
+As of October 2018, WNS has been confirmed in 33 states and 7 Canadian provinces, and the disease is estimated to have killed 6.7 million bats since 2006.
 At this point, no one knows how to stop or even slow the continuing spread of WNS.
 No one can predict just how far it will eventually go and how many bats will die in the process.

 WNS is the number one threat to bats, killing more than a million bats each year and causing mortality rates that approach 100% at some sites.
 As WNS continues to spread across the United States, scientists predict that the once abundant and widespread little brown bat will be reduced to just 1% of its pre-WNS population by 2030.
 Scientists also believe WNS has caused the most dramatic decline in North American wildlife in over 100 years since the extinction of the passenger pigeon.